 We have Nerf guns!
 And protective goggles!

-There is a badminton set for use on the lawn.
+There is a hard tennis court in the grounds and a badminton set for use on the lawn.

 We are also delighted to have an organic boules pitch.
 No, that’s probably not really a thing – but we don’t use weedkiller on our gravel.

 In the house we have a fantastic games room with table tennis and table football.

 Also on the top floor, our trampoline room — just like the one in Downton Abbey.

 Downstairs there is an elegant Snooker Room with a 3/4 size table for snooker or pool — or for the purists, billiards.

 In the stables we have an indoor mini-tennis court.
 This isn’t just for kids — and doubles is great fun.